Look Up Kern County Public Records for Free: Search Anyone

 In-Person Requests—Visit the Kern County Clerk’s Office at the address outlined above with valid government-issued identification such as a driver’s license.
 The office is open Monday through Friday between 8.30 AM and 3 PM.

-Order Marriage and Divorce Certificates From the CDPH – VR: The California Department of Public Health – Vital Records (CDPH-VR) only has certified copies of public marriages between 1905-1999 and 2009-2020.
+Order Marriage & Divorce Certificates From the CDPH – VR: The California Department of Public Health – Vital Records (CDPH-VR) only has certified copies of public marriages between 1905-1999 and 2009-2020.
 They may be requested online or through mail requests.
 Certified copies of marriage certificates are $17.00, and the full fee schedule can be found here.

 Payments can be made by check or money order (drawn on a U.S. bank or issued by the USPS).
 Cash payments are not accepted.